 The processing of cocoa, that prime bean that produces some of the world’s finest chocolate, is the main agricultural activity still evident.
 Banana trees, once the economic life blood of the plantation, now are few and far between as are nutmeg trees that largely were victim to Hurricane Ivan in 2004.

-Drying Cocoa, an intermediate step before it is exported for manufacturing.
+To the left is a photo of “Drying Cocoa”, an intermediate step before it is exported for manufacturing.

-Still, Dougaldston Estate is an interesting tourist destination as many of the traditional activities are scheduled to accommodate visitors.
+Dougaldston Estate is still an interesting tourist destination as many of the traditional activities are scheduled to accommodate visitors.
 Make this a quick stop off on your way into Gouyave.